Megamind: Music

 Megamind: Music from the Motion Picture is the soundtrack to the film, featuring a score composed by Hans Zimmer and Lorne Balfe, and released on November 2, 2010, by Lakeshore Records.

 Guns N' Roses' "Welcome to the Jungle" was also used in the scene where Megamind and Tighten have their last battle.

 Release

 Theatrical

 Megamind premiered on October 28, 2010, in Russia, and was theatrically released in the United States on November 5, 2010.
-It was supposed to be released in Japan on March 12, 2011, but due to the earthquake and tsunami a day before, the Japanese release was cancelled.
+It was supposed to be released in Japan on March 12, 2011, but due to the earthquake and tsunami a day before, the Japanese release was cancelled until June 2018.